rcarrata/devsecops-demo/README.md

 - [Gatling](https://gatling.io/)
 - [Zap Proxy](https://www.zaproxy.org/)

-Vulnerability and configuration management methods include:
+Vulnerability and configuration management methods included in this demo are the following:

-    Static application security testing (SAST), which analyzes code under development for vulnerabilities and quality issues.
+* **Static application security testing (SAST)**, which analyzes code under development for vulnerabilities and quality issues.
-    Software composition analysis (SCA), which examines dependent packages included with applications, looking for known vulnerabilities and licensing issues.
+* **Software composition analysis (SCA)**, which examines dependent packages included with applications, looking for known vulnerabilities and licensing issues.
-    Interactive application security testing (IAST) and dynamic application security testing (DAST) tools, which analyze running applications to find execution vulnerabilities.
+* **Interactive application security testing (IAST)** and **dynamic application security testing (DAST)** tools, which analyze running applications to find execution vulnerabilities.
-    Configuration management with analysis and management of application and infrastructure configurations in DevOps.
+* **Configuration management** with analysis and management of application and infrastructure configurations in DevOps.
 Traditionally this was not used as a way to improve security.
 But properly managing configurations in a GitOps process can strengthen security by improving change controls, identifying configuration defects that can reduce the attack surface, and signing and tracking authorship for better accountability and opportunities to improve.
-    Image risk is any risk associated with a container image.
+* **Image risk** is any risk associated with a container image.
 This includes vulnerable dependencies, embedded secrets, bad configurations, malware, or images that are not trusted.

 # Overview